 Moreover, the Security Team in Carlow Shopping Center facilitated our tour with a behind-the-scenes look at the condemned cells in the old Gaol and outlined the history of the gaol to our tour group.

-Below are my photos were taken in November 2018.
+Below are photos I took during the tour, in November 2018.